elor/tuvero/doc/reference/errors.md

 Warning: scripts/ui/tab_new.js: line 650, col 60, Expected an assignment or function call and instead saw an expression.
 Warning: scripts/ui/tab_new.js: line 651, col 56, Expected an assignment or function call and instead saw an expression.
 Warning: scripts/ui/tab_new.js: line 651, col 56, Too many errors.
 (78% scanned).
+Warning: scripts/ui/tab_new.js:  #1 Unexpected TODO comment.
+Warning: scripts/ui/tab_new.js:     * TODO rewrite this file to replace this function // Line 31, Pos 52
+Warning: scripts/ui/tab_new.js:  #2 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.namechangeaborted); // Line 126, Pos 45
+Warning: scripts/ui/tab_new.js:  #3 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.namechanged.replace('%s', newname)); // Line 143, Pos 60
+Warning: scripts/ui/tab_new.js:  #4 Unnecessary 'else' after disruption.
+Warning: scripts/ui/tab_new.js:     } else if (e.which === 27) { // Line 163, Pos 9
+Warning: scripts/ui/tab_new.js:  #5 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.tournamentalreadyfinished); // Line 187, Pos 53
+Warning: scripts/ui/tab_new.js:  #6 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.gamesstillrunning); // Line 200, Pos 45
+Warning: scripts/ui/tab_new.js:  #7 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.tournamentfinished); // Line 214, Pos 44
+Warning: scripts/ui/tab_new.js:  #8 Weird condition.
+Warning: scripts/ui/tab_new.js:     switch (Tournament ?
+Tournament.getState() // Line 257, Pos 24
+Warning: scripts/ui/tab_new.js:  #9 Empty case.
+Warning: scripts/ui/tab_new.js:     default: // Line 269, Pos 5
+Warning: scripts/ui/tab_new.js: #10 'getHeight' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     endteam = startteam + getHeight(tournamentid) - 1; // Line 288, Pos 27
+Warning: scripts/ui/tab_new.js: #11 'getKOMode' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     getKOMode($komode, KO); // Line 348, Pos 5
+Warning: scripts/ui/tab_new.js: #12 'setKOMode' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     setKOMode($komode, KO); // Line 351, Pos 7
+Warning: scripts/ui/tab_new.js: #13 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.tournamentstarted); // Line 364, Pos 45
+Warning: scripts/ui/tab_new.js: #14 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.roundfailed); // Line 372, Pos 39
+Warning: scripts/ui/tab_new.js: #15 'initSwiss' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     initSwiss($anchor, tournamentid); // Line 391, Pos 7
+Warning: scripts/ui/tab_new.js: #16 'initBoxes' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     initBoxes($anchor); // Line 401, Pos 5
+Warning: scripts/ui/tab_new.js: #17 'initNewsystem' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     initNewsystem($anchor); // Line 415, Pos 5
+Warning: scripts/ui/tab_new.js: #18 '$title' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     $title = $anchor.find('>h3'); // Line 425, Pos 5
+Warning: scripts/ui/tab_new.js: #19 '$title' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     $title.addClass('editable'); // Line 428, Pos 7
+Warning: scripts/ui/tab_new.js: #20 '$title' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     $anchor.append($title.clone().removeClass('editable')); // Line 432, Pos 20
+Warning: scripts/ui/tab_new.js: #21 Unexpected TODO comment.
+Warning: scripts/ui/tab_new.js:     initTournamentNameChange(tournamentid); // TODO find a better solution // Line 496, Pos 47
+Warning: scripts/ui/tab_new.js: #22 'getSwissMode' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     getSwissMode($swissmode, Swiss); // Line 553, Pos 5
+Warning: scripts/ui/tab_new.js: #23 'setSwissMode' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     setSwissMode($swissmode, Swiss); // Line 556, Pos 7
+Warning: scripts/ui/tab_new.js: #24 'queryPerms' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     $perms = queryPerms($swiss); // Line 559, Pos 14
+Warning: scripts/ui/tab_new.js: #25 'setPermissionPreset' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     setPermissionPreset($perms.preset.val(), $perms); // Line 562, Pos 7
+Warning: scripts/ui/tab_new.js: #26 'setPermissions' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     setPermissions($perms, Swiss); // Line 563, Pos 7
+Warning: scripts/ui/tab_new.js: #27 'getPermissions' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     getPermissions($perms, Swiss); // Line 566, Pos 5
+Warning: scripts/ui/tab_new.js: #28 'setPermissions' was used before it was defined.
+Warning: scripts/ui/tab_new.js:     setPermissions($perms, Swiss); // Line 574, Pos 7
+Warning: scripts/ui/tab_new.js: #29 Redefinition of 'round' from line 537.
+Warning: scripts/ui/tab_new.js:     var bye, round; // Line 581, Pos 24
+Warning: scripts/ui/tab_new.js: #30 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.roundstarted.replace('%s', round)); // Line 592, Pos 69
+Warning: scripts/ui/tab_new.js: #31 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new Toast(Strings.roundfailed); // Line 600, Pos 47
+Warning: scripts/ui/tab_new.js: #32 Do not use 'new' for side effects.
+Warning: scripts/ui/tab_new.js:     new BoxView($box); // Line 610, Pos 24
+Warning: scripts/ui/tab_new.js: #33 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.up.up && $perms.up.up.addClass('forbidden'); // Line 627, Pos 5
+Warning: scripts/ui/tab_new.js: #34 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.up.down && $perms.up.down.addClass('forbidden'); // Line 628, Pos 5
+Warning: scripts/ui/tab_new.js: #35 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.up.bye && $perms.up.bye.addClass('forbidden'); // Line 629, Pos 5
+Warning: scripts/ui/tab_new.js: #36 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.down.up && $perms.down.up.addClass('forbidden'); // Line 630, Pos 5
+Warning: scripts/ui/tab_new.js: #37 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.down.down && $perms.down.down.addClass('forbidden'); // Line 631, Pos 5
+Warning: scripts/ui/tab_new.js: #38 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.down.bye && $perms.down.bye.addClass('forbidden'); // Line 632, Pos 5
+Warning: scripts/ui/tab_new.js: #39 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.bye.up && $perms.bye.up.addClass('forbidden'); // Line 633, Pos 5
+Warning: scripts/ui/tab_new.js: #40 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.bye.down && $perms.bye.down.addClass('forbidden'); // Line 634, Pos 5
+Warning: scripts/ui/tab_new.js: #41 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.bye.bye && $perms.bye.bye.addClass('forbidden'); // Line 635, Pos 5
+Warning: scripts/ui/tab_new.js: #42 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.up.up && $perms.up.up.addClass('forbidden'); // Line 645, Pos 5
+Warning: scripts/ui/tab_new.js: #43 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.up.down && $perms.down.up.addClass('forbidden'); // Line 646, Pos 5
+Warning: scripts/ui/tab_new.js: #44 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.up.bye && $perms.bye.up.addClass('forbidden'); // Line 647, Pos 5
+Warning: scripts/ui/tab_new.js: #45 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.down.up && $perms.up.down.addClass('forbidden'); // Line 648, Pos 5
+Warning: scripts/ui/tab_new.js: #46 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.down.down && $perms.down.down.addClass('forbidden'); // Line 649, Pos 5
+Warning: scripts/ui/tab_new.js: #47 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.down.bye && $perms.bye.down.addClass('forbidden'); // Line 650, Pos 5
+Warning: scripts/ui/tab_new.js: #48 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.bye.up && $perms.up.bye.addClass('forbidden'); // Line 651, Pos 5
+Warning: scripts/ui/tab_new.js: #49 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.bye.down && $perms.down.bye.addClass('forbidden'); // Line 652, Pos 5
+Warning: scripts/ui/tab_new.js: #50 Expected an assignment or function call and instead saw an expression.
+Warning: scripts/ui/tab_new.js:     !perms.bye.bye && $perms.bye.bye.addClass('forbidden'); // Line 653, Pos 5
+Warning: scripts/ui/tab_new.js: #51 Too many errors.
+(78% scanned).
+Warning: scripts/ui/tab_new.js:      // Line 653, Pos 5
 Warning: scripts/ui/tab_ranking.js: > 5 dependencies: 12
 Warning: scripts/ui/tab_ranking.js: undocumented: 'function initTemplate'
 Warning: scripts/ui/tab_ranking.js: undocumented: 'function updateTemplate'